ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection.Receive() Action once per Message to be received (see
 {{receiving}}).

-This specification treats Events and errors similarly, as errors, just as any other Events, may occur asynchronously in network applications.
+This specification treats Events and errors similarly.
+Errors, just as any other Events, may occur asynchronously in network applications.
 However, it is recommended that implementations of this interface also return errors immediately, according to the error handling idioms of the implementation platform, for errors which can be immediately detected, such as inconsistency in transport parameters.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
+when, and only when, they appear in all capitals, as shown here.

 # Interface Design Principles {#principles}

-We begin with the architectural design principles defined in {{I-D.pauly-taps-arch}};
-from these, we derive and elaborate a set of principles on which the design of the interface is based.
-The interface defined in this document provides:
+The design of the interface specified in this document is based on a set of princples, themselves an elaboration on the architectural design principles defined in {{I-D.pauly-taps-arch}}.
+The interface defined in this document
+provides:

 - A single interface to a variety of transport protocols to be used in a variety of application design patterns, independent of the